 Early Origins of the Brydiman family

 The surname Brydiman was first found in Sussex where one of the first records of the name was John Brygeman who was listed in the Subsidy Rolls of that county in 1296.
-The next reference of the name was John Bregman who was listed in 1310 in Essex
+The next reference of the name was John Bregman who was listed in 1310 in Essex.

 A few years later, John Bruggemon was listed in the Subsidy Rolls of Warwickshire of 1332.
 The same reference listed two versions of the following entry: William Breggeman and William atte Bregge.
 In the Yorkshire Poll Tax records of 1379, we found Johannes Brigeman.

 Important Dates for the Brydiman family

 This web page shows only a small excerpt of our Brydiman research.
 Another 72 words (5 lines of text) covering the years 1646, 1647, 1577, 1652, 1568, 1638, 1682, 1671, 1682, 1606, 1674, 1640, 1642, 1649, 1701, 1646, 1699, 1685, 1687, 1692, 1699, 1695, 1764, 1577 and 1652 are included under the topic Early Brydiman History in all our PDF Extended History products and printed products wherever possible.

 Brydiman Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Brydiman has been recorded under many different variations, including Bridgeman, Bridgman and others.

 Early Notables of the Brydiman family (pre 1700)

 Distinguished members of the family include Dr. John Bridgeman (1577-1652), Bishop of Chester who purchased the manor of Great Lever from the Assheton family, re-built the Hall, and resided here during some part of the Rebellion.
-The Bishop's eldest son, Sir Orlando Bridgeman, chief Baron of the exchequer, and afterwards lord...
-Another 152 words (11 lines of text) are included under the topic Early Brydiman Notables in all our PDF Extended History products and printed products wherever possible.
+The Bishop's eldest son, Sir Orlando Bridgeman, chief Baron of the exchequer, and afterwards lord keeper of the great seal, was the first English-man advanced to the dignity of Baronet by Charles II. after the Restoration, by the name of Sir Orlando Bridgeman, of Great Lever.

+Another 102 words (7 lines of text) are included under the topic Early Brydiman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brydiman family to Ireland

 Some of the Brydiman family moved to Ireland, but this topic is not covered in this excerpt.